satya-das/cib/README.md

 <a name="librarygluecode"></a>

 #### 10.3.2\.
 Library Glue Code
 CIB will generate library glue code and library is expected to compile these source code while building itself.
-The aim here for CIB is to generate compiler independent and forward compatible glue code.
+The aim here for CIB is to generate compiler independent and ABI stable glue code.
 So, for the `class A` of example-1 following will be the generated library glue code:

 **File**: cib/example.h.cpp: